MicrosoftDocs/Devices-docs/surface/surface-laptop-studio-graphics.md

 The NVIDIA RTX A2000 offers professional graphics rendering and AI capabilities for demanding professional workflows, including manufacturing and product design, media and entertainment modeling, animating and rendering, architecture, engineering and construction design.

-NVIDIA RTX A2000 builds on the GeForce RTX 3050 Ti features with the following additional capabilities:
+NVIDIA RTX A2000 builds on the GeForce RTX 3050 Ti features with the following capabilities:

 - Enterprise-grade reliability, including ISV certification for professional apps and enterprise drivers tuned for software compatibility and stability.
 - Enterprise-level hardware, drivers and support.